nikolaydubina/go-bench-receiver/README.md

 - small structs >>> structs few ns faster
     - Subject to codebase, but this is one of common situations.
 The effect is unnoticeable and dominated by business logic.
 - deeply nested large structs >>> pointers is few hundred ns faster
-    - You have to have very large and nested structs to see difference.
-This is only case when pointe is noticeably faster.
+    - You have to have very large and nested structs to observe this effect.
+This is only case when pointer is noticeably faster.
 Difference can be big.
 This is effect B)
 - deeply nested small structs >>> structs is few ns faster
-    - You have to have very deep nesting to see difference to observe this effect.
+    - You have to have very deep nesting to observe this effect.
 This is effect A)

 ```
 $ GOMAXPROCS=1 go test -timeout=1h -bench=. -benchtime=10s -benchmem ./...